freenas/freenas-docs/userguide/system.rst

-.. caution:: **Only Production trains are recommended for regular usage.** Other trains are made available for pre-production testing and updates of legacy versions.
+.. caution:: **Only Production trains are recommended for regular usage.** Other trains are made available for pre-production testing and updates to legacy versions.
 Pre-production testing trains are provided only to permit testing of new versions before switching to a new branch.
 Before using a non-production train, be prepared to experience bugs or problems.
 Testers are encouraged to submit bug